Why this matters to you

 Before this ruling

-States were required under Section 2 of the Voting Rights Act to create majority-minority districts in areas where minority communities were large enough to elect a representative of their choice — if certain legal conditions were met.
-Courts could order states to create these districts if existing maps diluted minority voting power.
+Under Section 2 of the Voting Rights Act, states were required to create majority-minority districts where minority communities were large enough to elect a representative of their choice — if certain legal conditions were met.
+Courts could order new districts when existing maps diluted minority voting power.

 After this ruling

-Race can no longer be the predominant factor in drawing any district — even when the goal is to remedy historical discrimination.
-A majority-minority district that relied heavily on race to achieve that result can now be struck down as an unconstitutional racial gerrymander, even if it was created to comply with the VRA.
+Race can no longer be the predominant factor in drawing any district — even when the intent is to remedy historical discrimination.
+A district drawn primarily along racial lines can now be struck down as an unconstitutional racial gerrymander, even if it was created specifically to comply with the VRA.

-This matters for Georgia because the state's current maps — drawn after extensive litigation in 2023 — include majority-Black districts that were created specifically to remedy earlier maps found to violate the Voting Rights Act.
-Under the new ruling, those very remedies may now themselves be challenged as unconstitutional.
+Georgia's current maps were drawn after extensive litigation in 2023 and include majority-Black districts created specifically to remedy earlier maps found to violate the Voting Rights Act.
+Under the new ruling, those remedies may now themselves be unconstitutional.

-It also matters because Georgia is one of the fastest-diversifying states in the country.
-More than a third of Georgians are Black, and that population fueled much of the state's growth in the decade before the 2020 census.
-How that population is distributed across districts — and how much collective political power it holds — is precisely what is now at stake.
+Georgia is also one of the fastest-diversifying states in the country.
+More than a third of Georgians are Black, and that population drove much of the state's growth in the decade before the 2020 census.
+How that population gets distributed across districts — and what political power it holds — is exactly what's at stake.

 What happened, in order